onesimus-systems/onesimus-systems.github.io/dandelion/search.md

 * **Note**: Searches are case insensative
 * Date range: `date:"2015-01-01 to 2015-01-30"` returns logs with date in the range.
 This also takes the negation operator returning then the logs whose date is not in the range.
 * Date keywords: The date fields takes the words `today`, `yesterday`, and `last week` as queries.
-They will be translated into the appropriate date format as of the day the query is given.
+They will be translated into the appropriate date relative to when the query was performed.

 Examples
 --------